chef-boneyard/chef-rfc/new/resource-actions.md

 #### inline_recipe resource

+People need to support test-and-set and why-run in their resources.
+Given that actions are defined as recipes, the typical (and best) way to do that is resources (which have `not_if` and `only_if`, etc.).
+These resources work well, but sometimes you want to do a clump of actions based on a single `if`, or you want to nest them.

-The `inline_recipe` resource lets you write recipe code.
+`inline_recipe` is designed to do that job.  resource lets you write recipe code.
 It also has the parent in scope (so you can still access instance variables).
 The resources inside will compile immediately and be available in `inline_recipe.resources`.
 The resources will converge when the `inline_recipe` converges.

 Like recipe actions, the resources inside the `inline_recipe` are not referenceable by `notifies` outside.
 Unlike recipe actions, the resources show